 At this point, some of you may be wondering what kind of speed-up we get against the OpenMP version of this code.
-If you look at task3_omp.f90 in the text editor above, you can see a simple OpenMP version of the Jacobi Iteration code.
-Running this using 8-OpenMP threads on an Intel Xeon E5-2670, our Kepler GK520 is just slightly slower.
-The reason for this is that in this lab so far we've been using a rather small matrix in our example: 1024x1024.
-This size was chosen in the interest of keeping the time you are spending here reasonable, as larger matrices take longer to run, especially before we optimize for data movement.

-If we scale the matrix up to a more realistic size, say 4096x4096, our Kepler GK520 GPU becomes significantly faster than the 8-OpenMP thread version.
+If you look at task1_omp.c (/4vwkFv7K/edit/C/task4/task1_omp.c) in the text editor above, you can see a simple OpenMP version of the Jacobi Iteration code.
+Running this using 8-OpenMP threads on an Intel Xeon E5-2670, our Kepler GK520 about 2X faster.
+If we scale the matrix up to an even larger 4096x4096, our Kepler GK520 GPU becomes significantly faster than the 8-OpenMP thread version.
 If you have some time remaining in this lab, feel free to compile & run the OpenMP and OpenACC versions below with the larger matrices.

-First, compile the OpenMP version, with two threads on each of the 4 cores of the host CPUs:
+First, compile the OpenMP version: